oscimp/WRTD-FMC-ADC/si570/README.md

 These function can be accessed with the `rfreq.h` header and are named respectively `rfreq_to_float` and `float_to_rfreq`.

-If you have two 32bit unsigned integer containing the decimal and fractionnal part of RFREQ, you can reconstruct a 64bit unsigned integer using this formula:
+If you have two 32bit unsigned integer containing the decimal and fractionnal part of RFREQ, you can reconstruct RFREQ into a 64bit unsigned integer using this formula:
 ```c
 uint64_t rfreq = (((uint64_t) rfreq_int) << 28) | rfreq_frac;
 ```